treeman/jonashietala/README.markdown

 * Center footer when it wraps on small screens
 * Hide header nav on small screens?
+* Rescale font sizes on smaller screens
+    16px as the smallest
+    1. Move all font-size except root to rem
+    2. Use media queries to set new root font size at cutoff points

 * Restyle
     * Responsive header         DONE